-We meet early (at 8 am) at Marylebone Station in Central London where we board our air-conditioned private coach.
+We meet early (at 8 am) in central London where our driver will take us the the West Country.

 We drive Berkeley Castle, first built in the late 12th century and tour the magnificent castle and grounds.